mle-infrastructure/mle-toolbox/README.md

 #### Setting Up Your Remote Credentials :see_no_evil:

 By default the toolbox will only run locally and without any GCS storage of your experiments.
-If you want to integrate the `mle-toolbox` with your SGE/Slurm cluster resources, you have to provide additional data.
+If you want to integrate the `mle-toolbox` with your SGE/Slurm clusters, you have to provide additional data.
 There 2 ways to do so:

 1. After installation type `mle init`.
 This will walk you through all configuration steps in your CLI and save your configuration in `~/mle_config.toml`.
 2. Manually edit the [`template_config.toml`](templates/template_config.toml) template.
 Move/rename the template to your home directory via `mv template_config.toml ~/mle_config.toml`.